garciart/network-automation/scripts/ansible_notes.md

     > TASK [Say Hello using the ansible.builtin.debug module] **********************************************************************************************************************************
     > ok: [remote] =>
     >   msg: Hello, World!
+    >
     > PLAY RECAP *******************************************************************************************************************************************************************************
     > remote                     : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
     > ```
     >
     > However, for this tutorial, you will use Ansible's default format.

-5. Ansible performed a task that you did not explicitly ask it to do: it gathered *facts* about the node.
+5. Huh?
+Ansible performed a task that you did not explicitly ask it to do: it gathered *facts* about the node first.
 Create another playbook to display these facts:

     ```
     sudo vim ~/Ansible/second_playbook.yml